 If an adopter is interested in adopting a TLHS dog/puppy, we advise that he/she bring current dogs to our facility for a meet and greet.
 Not all pets get along and we want all parties involved to have a good experience upon arriving at home.
 Please note that the adopter's current pet will not be able to have contact with any of our animals or enter the building unless it is current on vaccinations through a veterinarian (distemper/parvo, kennel cough, and rabies).
 TLHS stands by this policy to ensure the best biosecurity for animals in our care as possible but also to not expose the adopter's pet to any contagions that it may not be protected against.
 A veterinary clinic or humane society facility is like a human daycare and there are viruses and bacteria that could make an unprotected animal very ill.
 We want the best for the adopter's pet(s) as well as ours.
-Please note that meet and Greet Waiver" prior to the meet and greet session with the adoption counselor.
+Please note that meet and greets are not required but recommended.
+The pet owner must sign a "Meet and Greet Waiver" prior to the meet and greet session with the adoption counselor.